Rownd bindings for Android

 file and add the following dependency:

-If you’re using ProGuard to shrink, obfuscate, and/or optimize your app (and you should!), you’ll need to add the following rules to your proguard-rules.pro
+If you’re using ProGuard to shrink, obfuscate, and/or optimize your app (and you should!), and you’re noticing minification or runtime errors after installing Rownd, you may need to add the following rules to your proguard-rules.pro

 file.